Born2Root/HitStar/README.md

 Save the Excel file.

-#### 3.3 - Gnerating the QR-Codes for the Cards
+#### 3.3 - Generating the QR-Codes for the Cards
 We need the QR-Codes to be printed on the cards.
 For that task we can use the freeware SimpleCodeGenerator and a simple Powershell script.
 You can find the script and the tool in the repo.

 To generate the QR-Codes you have to:
-- copy the content of the coloumn "QR-Content" from the Excel manually over to a plain .txt file
+- copy the content of the column "QR-Content" from the Excel manually over to a plain .txt file
 - You can find an example in the repo [input.txt](https://github.com/Born2Root/HitStar/blob/main/Tools/1-QRGenerator/input.txt)
 - Start the Power-Shell script [Hitstar-QR-Generator.ps1](https://github.com/Born2Root/HitStar/blob/main/Tools/1-QRGenerator/Hitstar-QR-Generator.ps1)
 	- The script wil go through every line of the .txt file and generates an QR-Code using the SimpleCodeGenerator.exe in the same directory